krasimir/riew/README.md

 ### Riews

-The _riew_ is an object that has `mount`, `update` and `unmount` methods.
+A _riew_ is a combination between view and routines.
+At the end is an object that has `mount`, `update` and `unmount` methods.
 We are creating a riew by providing a view functions and one or many routines.
 The routines get executed when we mount the riew and they receive a `render` method so we can send data to the view function.

 ```js
 const ch = chan('MY_CHANNEL')